Wednesday, April 8, 2009

 Queen Elena wore a "beautiful dress of pearl gray velvet, embroidered in silver, with a long train."
 She also wore her famous pearl necklace.

-More than three thousand guests were present, and included the wearers of the Collar of Annunziata, "who ranks as cousins of the king," Premier Mussolini and his cabinet, as well as members of the military, the Roman aristocracy, and all "who have been presented at Court since 1918."
+More than three thousand guests were present, including the wearers of the Collar of Annunziata, "who rank as cousins of the king," Premier Mussolini and his cabinet, members of the military, the Roman aristocracy, and all "who have been presented at Court since 1918."

-The king and queen and Princess Jolanda and Count Calvi departed shortly after midnight, but many guests remained "long after their absence" and the palace began to "empty out only in the wee hours of the morning."
+The king and queen, Princess Jolanda, and Count Calvi departed shortly after midnight, but many guests remained "long after their absence," and the palace began to "empty out only in the wee hours of the morning."

 No comments: